 St Dymphna Chaplet Rosary, Patron Saint of Stress & Psychological Problems

-There are 17 beads in total in the layout, 15 for the years of Dymphna's short life and 2 for the intentions of the Holy Father.
-A wee Celtic cross hangs at the center and a medal of St Dymphna begins and ends the chaplet.
+There are 17 beads in total in the layout for the St Dymphna chaplet, 15 for the years of Dymphna's short life and 2 for the intentions of the Holy Father.
+A medal of St Dymphna begins and ends the chaplet.

 Saint Dymphna lost her life when she was murdered by her father after refusing to enter into an incestuous marriage with him.
 Citing the sinful nature of the union and her devotion to Christ, she bravely said she preferred death to sin.
 At her heroic response, the unstable king flew into a rage and beheaded his own daughter with a stroke of his sword.